Royal High School Bath, GDST

 There’s a prep school and nursery on another Bath hill nearby.

-The school’s undergoing a major refurbishment with essential stuff like a new roof just completed, lots of rather brilliant interior redecoration throughout, a brand new music block and recording studio opening in 2020 and a sports development project in the pipeline.
+The school’s undergoing a major refurbishment with essential stuff like a new roof just completed in 2018, lots of rather brilliant interior redecoration throughout, a brand new Steinway Music School (more of which later) opened in 2019, dining hall refurbishment in April 2021 and a sports development project in the pipeline.

 Most of the classrooms for Years 7 to 11 and the library are in the main building.
-The Sixth Form have a separate building with their own classrooms (and cafe!) but share some facilities.
+The Sixth Form have a separate building with their own classrooms, boarding halls (and cafe!) but share some facilities.

 The art block is an inspirational workspace for budding artists and contains four bright, white studios with minimalist interiors.
 We popped our heads into one studio where students were working away to soothing chill out music – very Zen.